 What Goes Into a Rental Analysis?

-Expert apartment management (Seattle and abroad) uses a rental analysis to help property investors determine the ideal monthly rental price.
-That price is a balance of covering each property's expenses, generating a profit, and staying competitive in the Seattle rental market.
+Seattle property management experts use a rental analysis to help property investors determine the ideal monthly rental price.
+That price is a balance of covering the property's expenses, generating a profit, and staying competitive in the Seattle rental market.

-When conducting a rental analysis, property investors need to analyze several key areas to see how your properties stack up.
+Property investors need to analyze several key areas when conducting a rental analysis to see how their properties stack up.